NZR/PublicDiscourseMiner-COVID/README.md

 **Scraping the sitemap**

 This is demonstrated by the _*-sitemap.py_ files.
-If you're lucky, the site you want to scrape has a sitemap.xml, similar to for example "https://www.transitieweb.nl/post-sitemap.xml".
+It is possible that the site you want to scrape has a sitemap.xml, similar to for example "https://www.transitieweb.nl/post-sitemap.xml".
 These page scan be scraped by the same spider as the _transitieweb-sitemap.py_ one, the only thing you need to change is the URL in _start_urls_.
+Instead of the regular scrapy.Spider, this uses an XMLFeedSpider, more information about this can be found at https://docs.scrapy.org/en/latest/topics/spiders.html#xmlfeedspider.

 It's also a possibility that you want to scrape all the results of a certain search query on a site.
 This is demonstrated by for example _nos.sitemap.py_.
 Usually, the results get displayed on multiple pages and you want to scrape the results of all pages.
 If there is an iterator in the URL (such as the &page=X in the nos.nl one), you can create a for-loop which iterates over all these pages.
 Another example is the one from _dagelijksestandaard-sitemap.py_, where the page number is in the middle of the URL.
 ```